HERE’S A WEIRD FACT: You know more about running a university than administrators know about running a newspaper.

 Even the student TV and radio stations can miss their broadcast schedules and no one will notice.
 But if the latest issue of the University Press isn’t on the racks by Wednesday morning, everyone complains.
 (Even though they also insist no one reads it.)

 LESSON: Show, don’t tell.
 When you devise your annual deadline schedule with your printer, forward a copy to the dean.
-I always asked my dean to share it with “the university constituencies you interface with” – it always helps to learn adminispeak – so they could be aware of the deadlines for submitting story ideas.
+I always asked my dean to share it with “the university constituencies you interface with” – it helps to learn adminispeak – so they could be aware of the deadlines for submitting story ideas.
 But really, I just wanted to show him how many moving parts the newspaper staff copes with.

 4. You’re for real.